 Overall, Luxembourg’s healthcare system is excellent and vaccinations are free of charge for children.
 Any vaccinations that are not mandatory are still strongly recommended to preserve the health of the most vulnerable, including children and the elderly.

 In Luxembourg, vaccination recommendations are made by the Higher Council for Infectious Diseases (Conseil Supérieur des maladies infectieuses or CSMI).
-The Health Directorate implements the recommendations and refines the annual vaccination schedule.
+The Health Directorate also implements the recommendations and refines the annual vaccination schedule.

 Insurance for vaccinations in Luxembourg